APCVSRepo/HMI_SDK_LIB/ReferenceDesign/SampleQTHMI/README.md

 # Known issues

-  1. If error occurred when start run SDL_Qt_HMI, please try to move your excute folder to a short path; If the path is too long, there may be some problem.
+  1. If error occurred when start run `SampleQTHMI`, please try to move your excute folder to a short path; If the path is too long, there may be some problem.
   2. When run `make test`, you may get `SIGSEGV` error, if so, please reference to the second method of [Dependency](#dependency).